 When the storm has passed, be sure the system is safe before powering it back on.
 First, verify there are no indicators of damage and clean any debris from around the system.
 Call Gordon's Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the system.
 Once you’ve had the system inspected by a professional, turn the heating and cooling system back on ASAP to help dry the home and limit mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Gordon's Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your system has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Gordon's Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your HVAC equipment in working order all year long.